What Is a Savings Account?

 A basic account is just that — an easily accessible account that allows you to store your money separate from your checking account.
 While you do earn interest with it, don’t expect it to be much.

-In fact, on the low end, you’ll receive just 0.01% while a high-yield savings account still only earns about 4% APY (annual percentage yield).
+In fact, on the low end, you’ll receive just 0.01% while high-yield savings accounts range between 3.50% and 5.50% APY (annual percentage yield).
 Still, the dismal interest rates are compensated by easy to access funds.
 You can withdraw them directly from your bank’s ATM with a debit card if you have a physical branch near you.

 With online banks, an electronic transfer can go through as quickly as the same day.
 It may take a bit longer in certain situations, like if you complete the transaction late at night or on a weekend or holiday.